-In some parts of the Bible, gold indicates both purity as well as ultimate authority, and therefore by extension, divinity.
-Gold was rare and valuable even in those days.
-It was the metal of choice used by Egyptian pharaohs to decorate their palaces.
-Gold in the construction of the ark shows us both Christ’s holiness as well as His authority over all principalities and powers in both heaven and on earth.
+Gold does not rust.
+In some parts of the Bible, gold represents both purity as well as authority, and therefore by extension, divinity.
+Gold in the construction of the ark shows us Christ’s eternal nature as well as His sovereign holiness and authority over all principalities and powers in both heaven and on earth.

 Resting atop the ark was the Mercy Seat, so called because it was to be regarded as God’s throne.
 Interestingly enough, however, no one ever sat on it, nor was anyone permitted to sit in its presence.
 The reason why no one was permitted to sit was because God had not yet rested from finishing His work of saving His people.
 Redemption had not yet been accomplished.
 Perfect atonement had not yet been made.
 In the Old Testament, God is shown as still at work bringing the perfect redemption of His people to fulfillment.
 No one was permitted to rest before God’s throne while the atonement that Christ would provide with His death was still as yet unfinished.
 One of the first things we discover after Christ rose from the dead is an angel sitting in the empty tomb.